National Honor Society

 - Short meetings once per month from Sept. to April (one point each meeting)

 - Important info on projects is disseminated

 - To be announced throughout the year (one point for every hour)

 - There will be at least six more service projects not to mention there are multiple things that can be done around the campus.
 The projects will include both the Awty community as well as the city of Houston itself.
 Officers will be required to help initiate service projects.

 Seniors must participate in at least one Awty-sponsored service project, but are allowed to use extra CAS hours to fulfill the ten-point requirement.
 If seniors do not meet the ten-point requirement, they will not receive their honor cords.

 Written notification will be given mid-year regarding your status academically and in regards to service points.
 The second notification will occur just after spring break.
-If the requirements are not fully completed by 3:35 p.m. on the Wednesday of the honors ceremony, then the faculty committee will proceed with the dismissal of the student if they are a junior.
-Any senior student who does not meet the requirements will not receive their honor cord at the honor society ceremony.
+If the requirements are not fully completed by the end of the school day on May 10, then the faculty committee will proceed with the dismissal of the student if they are a junior.
+Any senior student who does not meet the requirements will not receive their honor cord.
 The above requirements and standards are in compliance with the official NHS guidelines.